The 32-bit CMD for OS/2 is a native OS/2 command interpreter. It is designed

 command in JP Software's 4OS2 fails to sort directories larger than a more

 respectable 20,000 files.
-But the dir
+But the dir command supplied with

 the 32-bit CMD was able, in testing, to sort a directory listing of